FallenHoot/azure-docs/articles/security/fundamentals/encryption-overview.md

 ### Data-link Layer encryption in Azure

-Whenever Azure Customer traffic moves between datacenters-- outside physical boundaries not controlled by Microsoft (or on behalf of Microsoft)-- a data-link layer encryption method using the [IEEE 802.1AE MAC Security Standards](https://1.ieee802.org/security/802-1ae/) (also known as MACsec) is applied from point-to-point across the underlying network hardware.
-The packets are encrypted  on the devices before being sent, preventing physical “man-in-the-middle” or snooping/wiretapping attacks.
-Because this technology is integrated on the network hardware itself, it provides line rate encryption on the network hardware with no measurable link latency increase.
-This MACsec encryption is on by default for all Azure traffic traveling within a region or between regions, and no action is required on customers’ part to enable.
+Data-link layer encryption using [IEEE 802.1AE MAC Security Standards](https://1.ieee802.org/security/802-1ae/) (MACsec) is applied to Azure customer traffic both within a region and between regions.
+This encryption is on by default and does not require any action from customers.
+However, this encryption does not apply to traffic moving from Azure to third-parties.

+> **Note:** An Azure Region consists of clusters of one or more Availability Zones, and each Availability Zone contains clusters of one or more datacenters.

+So, to summarize:
+- Traffic within Azure datacenters and between Azure datacenters (within the same region or between different regions) is encrypted using the IEEE 802.1AE MAC Security Standards (MACsec).

+- Traffic from Azure to third-parties is not covered by this encryption.

 ### TLS encryption in Azure